"User onboarding” does not mean what you think it means.

 Value plateaus as usage become habitual.

-- Users jump to higher value as they realize the product's capabilities
+Users jump to a higher value as they realize the product's capabilities.

-When users are guided to new value within the product, they evolve—they use the product more and understand how it can help them.
+When users are guided to the new value within the product, they evolve—they use the product more and understand how it can help them.

-To encourage users to progress in the customer lifecycle, you need to guide them to new value, through user onboarding.
+To encourage users to progress in the customer lifecycle, you need to guide them to the new value, through user onboarding.

 1. Preview User → First-time User #

 Onboarding starts before customer education.
 It starts with marketing.
 That's right: before the first product experience!

 It's easy to forget that many new visitors to your site know next to nothing about you.
 When you're trying to get these visitors who are “previewing” your product to actually sign up, you need to focus on content that delivers a clear value proposition and positions your company as credible.